nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 With kubenet, you can use a much smaller IP address range and be able to support large clusters and application demands.
 For example, even with a /27 IP address range on your subnet, you could run a 20-25 node cluster with enough room to scale or upgrade.
 This cluster size would support up to 2,200-2,750 pods (with a default maximum of 110 pods per node).
 The maximum number of pods per node that you can configure with kubenet in AKS is 110.

-### Routing to and from onpremises
+### Routing to and from on-premises

 ```
-Outbound from AKS to On-Premises
+Outbound from AKS to on-premises
-Note: On-Premise sees the Node IP
+Note: on-premises sees the Node IP
 python3 -m http.server
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 172.16.239.6 - - [16/Jul/2021 14:51:52] "GET / HTTP/1.1" 200 -